curvedinf/wove/README.md

 # Expected output:
 # Sum of squares: 1400
 ```
-### Dynamic Task Mapping
+### Dependent Task Mapping
-You can also map a task over the result of another task by passing the upstream task's name as a string to the decorator.
-This is useful when an iterable needs to be generated dynamically.
-Wove ensures the upstream task completes before starting the mapped tasks.
+You can also map a task over the result of another task or initialization data by passing the dependency's name as a string to the decorator.
+This is especially useful when an iterable needs to be generated dynamically.
+If the mapped dependency is a task, Wove ensures the upstream task completes before starting the mapped tasks.
 ```python
 import asyncio
 from wove import weave